 When have you ever walked into a coffee shop and asked for a cup of the California or Texas?
 (Probably never)

 Unfortunately, it’s actually not very common to see Hawaiian coffee in today's coffee shops, even here in America.

-Read on to learn all about growing coffee in Hawaii and why it’s not as commonly as you might expect.
+Read on to learn all about the coffee in Hawaii, where to get the real stuff, and why it’s not as commonly available as you might expect.

 Facts about Hawaiian Coffee

 Coffee from Hawaii can be quite delicious.
 Because labor in America is so expensive compared with other regions, coffee producers on the islands do their best to only grow the highest quality coffees to sell to high paying consumers.